webplatform/docs/css/selectors_api/querySelector/index.md

 |Notes_rows={{Compatibility Notes Row
 |Browser=Any
 |Version=Any
 |Note=The returned elements will only match selector strings that the running browser supports.
 Look at any individual selector for compatibility information.
+Some advanced selector may cause the call to throw an exception, due to syntax errors.
 }}
 }}
 {{See_Also_Section